- Uptime: 99.99%

 So far, so good.
 It was time to bring out the big guns.

-I contacted the support once more and asked for assistance resolving the Load Impact issue—most other providers failed miserably at addressing.
+I contacted the support once more and asked for assistance resolving the Load Impact issue—most other providers failed miserably at addressing it.
 To my surprise, the agent was enthusiastic and started bouncing ideas off me right away.

 We stayed on call for well over an hour, trying out different configurations to fix the issue.
 The level of dedication from simple frontline agents is impressive, even though the problem eventually got escalated to a server administrator.